Skip to main content

 Must-Try Dishes: Seasonal small plates, Chef’s daily specials, Shareable starters

-What makes it special: New American small plates designed for sharing and pacing.
+What Makes it Special: New American small plates designed for sharing and pacing.

 8.2

-$$ Long Island City
+$$ Long Island City-Hunters Point

 A pizza-forward Italian spot with big ceilings, a full bar, and a backyard that makes it feel like a neighborhood hangout with room to breathe.
 The move is to treat it as a pizza-and-a-few-plates night, leaning into the pies and letting the bar carry the pacing.